Remembering 9/11

 In New York City, security is forever heightened in all buildings, terminals, and on the streets.
 Police and security guards are everywhere, all the time, preventing you from sitting down to relax and “people-watch.”
 You must always keep moving.

 When I visited Ground Zero in March 2007, I was stunned to see how small the parcel of land upon which the World Trade Center stood is.
 The streets in Manhattan are narrow, the buildings close together, unlike here in California.
-It was a bustling construction site when I snapped this photo on March 26, 2007.
-This expansive list of names was mounted above the fence that surrounded the property.
+It was a bustling construction site with an expansive list of names mounted above the fence that surrounded the property.
+Flowers, pictures, stuffed animals, and other mementos stuff in the chain-link fence reminded visitors that the site is the only final resting place to which many families can go to honor loved ones whose remains were never recovered.

+All that remained of the original complex was the sculpture that stood in the plaza.
 When we visited, it stood in the park a couple of blocks away in silent tribute until construction on the memorial was completed.

 You cannot drive by a firehouse in New York City without seeing a plaque on the front of the building bearing the names and likenesses of those lost by that house.